trdastidar/Fisherfaces_On_Hadoop/README.md

 Once the process completes, there will be two main output files in the work
 directory:

-- eigenvectors.out: The Fisherfaces eigenvectors, to be used for getting the Fisherfaces representation of any new image.
+* eigenvectors.out: The Fisherfaces eigenvectors, to be used for getting the Fisherfaces representation of any new image.
+This is an n X (C-1) matrix and each line contains one row of the matrix.
-- fisherfaces\_db.out: The Fisherfaces DB, to be loaded for lookup.
+* fisherfaces\_db.out: The Fisherfaces DB, to be loaded for lookup.
+Each line contains the Fisherfaces representation of the corresponding input image.

+The numerical data parts in both files are by default base64 encoded numpy arrays (data type numpy.float64) and can be decoded in Python as follows:

+    #!/usr/bin/env python
+    import numpy as np
+    import base64

+    with open(data_file) as fin:
+        for line in fin:
+            line = line.rstrip()
+            b = base64.decodestring(line)
+            a = np.frombuffer(b, dtype=np.float64)
+            ...

 Fisherfaces\_Hadoop.py also contains a simple lookup and matching code at the end.